Skip to content

 COVID Updates

-All team members that work in Skilled Nursing, Rehab and Assisted Living need to wear masks.
 All team members and visitors need to screen in at the kiosks.

 The Department of Health is still requesting that nursing communities encourage residents, team members, and families to get the new COVID vaccine to help prevent serious illness, hospitalizations, and deaths.